 If you are an employee, this page gives you a summary of your main rights and responsibilities.

-For a comprehensive list of your rights and responsibilities, please refer to the legislation (see Article 23.)
+For further information on your rights and responsibilities, please refer to the Regulatory Reform (Fire Safety) Order 2005.

 If you have any doubts about your legal obligations, you should seek independent legal advice.